-The primary difference between fostering and adoption is that fostering is usually temporary.
+The primary difference between fostering and adoption is that fostering is usually temporary while adoption is typically a more permanent, long-term solution.
 As a foster parent, you are in the role of a parent but ultimately, the local authority and the child’s birth parents have responsibility for the child, though you may share some decision-making capabilities.
-When you adopt a child on the other hand, you have full parental responsibility and the child is a permanent member of your family.
+However, when you adopt a child, you have full parental responsibility – and the child is a permanent member of your family.

 So, should you choose to foster or adopt?
 Let’s look at the differences between being assessed and approved as a foster parent and an adoptive parent.

 If you’re interested in learning the difference between adoption and fostering, it’s important to gain an understanding of the requirements for each approach.

 Of course, there is a lot more to the approval processes – but looking at the bare bones of each process makes it easier to compare the two approaches:

 Foster vs Adopt Approval Process